Maintain Your Eye Health by Exercising Regularly

 How Physical Exercise Can Help You?

-The endocrine glands also produce a number of anti-oxidants that help fight the effect of free radicals in your body as well as your eyes.
-Free radicals in the eyes are known to cause a number of eye-diseases, listed as follows:
+The endocrine glands also produce many antioxidants that help fight the effect of free radicals in your body as well as your eyes.
+Free radicals in the eyes are known to cause several eye diseases, listed as follows:

 1. Cataract